LezWatch/wordcamp-US-2017/markdown.md

 Taxonomies vs Custom Post Meta

 Note: The challenge with making those stats was that we had to generate them in a way that was easy to process.
 Some of the data, like sexuality, gender identity, tropes, and cliches, were all in custom taxonomies.
 That meant to sort out that there were, say, ten characters marked as bisexual out of 100 total?
 Super easy.
 But we'd also stored date of death as a custom post meta, so getting a list of how many characters died in 2000 was a lot harder.
-Post Meta is harder to get at and process.
+Post Meta is harder to get at and process en masse.